Skip to content

 The input files for the 2D benchmark simulations can be downloaded here.

 Normal contact stress vs. the horizontal coordinate starting from the symmetry axis of the model for the analytical solution based on the Hertzian contact theory and the simulations using the element-based and segment-based mortar methods implemented in numgeo is given below.
 A good accordance is observed.
+In addition, two simulations using triangular elements are evaluated.
+Either perfectly conforming meshes or non conforming meshes, where the lower sphere has exactly two times larger element edges at the surface in the symmetry axis compared to the upper sphere, are used.

 figure 2 Figure 2.
 Results for the 2D plain strain analyses